padmakarPi/ibis-poc-demo/docs/implementation/TextEditor.md

 - By default isDeleteContent false.

 ### 21. showSendButton(boolean, optional):-
-- This prop is especially for vchat web app that will show the send icon button.
+- This prop is used that will show the send icon button.
 - By default showSendButton false.

-### 22. vChat(boolean, optional):-
+### 22. showAllIcon(boolean, optional):-
-- This prop is especially for vchat web app to show the icons for vchat web app.
+- This prop is used to show all the icons.
-- By default vChat false.
+- By default showAllIcon false.

 ### 23. activeSidebar(string, optional):-
-- This prop is especially for vchat web app to show the icons only for vchat sidebar.
+- This prop is used to show the icons only for sidebar.

 ### 24. signatureDropdown(any, optional):-
-- This prop is especially for vchat web app to disable/enable the signature icon for changing signature.
+- This prop is used to disable/enable the signature icon for changing signature.

 ### 25. setSignatureMenu(any, optional):-
-- This prop is especially for vchat web app to open signature menu options to select the signature.
+- This prop is used to open signature menu options to select the signature.

 ### 26. setMenuPosition(any, optional):-
-- This prop is especially for vchat web app to set the position of signature options menu.
+- This prop is used to set the position of signature options menu.

 ### 27. isEmailChat(boolean, optional):-
-- This prop is especially for vchat web app to show the signature icon only for email chat.
+- This prop is used to show the signature icon only for email chat.
 - By default isEmailChat false.

 ### 28. showGPT(boolean, optional):-
-- This prop is especially for vchat web app to show the vpilot icon.
+- This prop is used to show the vpilot icon.
 - By default showGPT false.

 ### 29. addMentionFuncRef(any, optional):-